-1.2.5.1.
-Programme 3 will be composed and conducted under the same rules as Programme 2 (1.2.4) A separate drawing of lots of Aero Clubs eligible to submit figures will be held.
-The International Jury will select a sequence from those submitted as under the provisions of 1.2.4.3.a) for Programme 2.
-The intent of this regulation is that sequences will be different from those submitted for Programme 2, composed with the new figures submitted by Aero Clubs for Programme 3.
+- 1.2.5.1.
+Programme 3 will be composed and conducted under the same rules as Programme 2 (Rule 1.2.4), except that the maximum K for a single figure shall be 40.
+A separate drawing of lots of Aero Clubs eligible to submit figures will be held.
+The International Jury will select a sequence from those submitted as under the provisions of 1.2.4 for Programme 2.
+The intent of this regulation is that sequences will be different from those submitted for Programme 2 composed with the new figures submitted by Aero Clubs for Programme 3. - 1.2.5.2.

-1.2.5.2.
 The organisers must allow sufficient time between unknown programmes such that no competitor shall be required to fly less than six hours after landing from his/her previous flight.